Chapter

 What does John 5:35 mean?

 The first witness Jesus refers to is human testimony.
 When John the Baptist began to preach, he was met with great excitement.
-There was enough commotion, in fact, that the religious leaders of Jerusalem felt the need to investigate (John 1:19–24).
+There was so much commotion that religious leaders of Jerusalem felt the need to investigate (John 1:19–24).
 Many people were excited at the thought that John might be the Messiah.
-However, during investigation, John pointed His testimony towards Jesus (John 1:25–28).
+However, during the investigation, John pointed His testimony toward Jesus (John 1:25–28).

 In the following verses, Jesus will explain two more "witnesses"—forms of evidence—which prove His message to be true.